 Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

-Let's face it, painting a ceiling sucks, but using the right tools and techniques, you can paint your ceiling a lot faster with less fatigue.
+Let's face it: painting ceilings isn't fun.
+But if you use the right tools and techniques, you can paint your ceiling a lot faster and with less fatigue.

 Paint the Ceiling Before the Walls

 The biggest mistake made when painting a whole room is painting the ceiling after the walls.
 When done this way, all the walls need to covered with plastic, creating additional work and wasted plastic.

 Always paint the ceiling first, followed by the walls, then you don't have to worry about paint sprinkles falling onto the walls, since they'll be painted anyway.
 If paint drips on the wall, wipe them off with a rag.